This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 There is something alluring about a sweet potato crisped up like a chip, at least my girls thinks so.
-They will eat this vege all day long!
+They will eat sweet potato chips all day long!

 First up on the chip baking agenda: sweet potatoes.
 The whole process is quite easy (although they do take quite a while to cook.)
 I learned a few tips along the way which might shorten your learning curve.
 A few nuggets of knowledge plus directions for a cute origami serving cup are detailed below.

 After washing and drying the sweet potato, use a mandoline to cut thin slices.
 I used a setting of 2, which was pretty thin.
 It is difficult to get thin and even slices with a knife...but, that's an option too.